HypR: A comprehensive study for ASR hypothesis revising with a reference corpus: Experiments

-Inspired by $\text{BERT}_\text{alsem}$, which introduces LSTM layers on top of BERT to obtain better representations, we therefore stack a Bi-LSTM layer upon BERT for the PBERT model.
-Therefore, the contextualized token embeddings generated by the last layer of BERT would further go through the Bi-LSTM layer.
+Inspired by $\text{BERT}_\text{alsem}$, which introduces LSTM layers on top of BERT to obtain better representations, we stack a Bi-LSTM layer on top of BERT for the PBERT model.
+Therefore, the contextualized token embeddings generated by the last layer of BERT would also go through the Bi-LSTM layer.
 After that, average and max pooling are performed to collect token-level clues.
-The two pooling vectors, the hypothesis embedding generated by BERT (i.e. the embedding of the special [CLS] token) and the ASR decoding score are concatenated to indicate the target hypothesis.
+The two pooling vectors, the hypothesis embedding generated by BERT (i.e., the embedding of the special [CLS] token), and the ASR decoding score are concatenated to represent the target hypothesis.
 We denote the simple extension as PBERT+LSTM hereafter.
 The training objectives of PBERT and PBERT+LSTM are exactly the same.